JeanPierre-AIResearch/ai-and-fascism/README.md

 This is an open, transparent research process.
 The choice of a dialogic format reflects the conviction that the way we ask questions about AI and fascism is itself part of the research.
 Contact
 Jean-Pierre — ai-and-facism@mailbox.org

-Feel free to adjust the tone or any detail.
-Once you're happy with it, paste it into GitHub's README editor and commit.
-Shall I also draft the German version?Claude Fable 5 ist derzeit nicht verfügbar.Mehr erfahren(opens in new tab)